 Naharin returned to New York in 1980, making his choreographic debut at the Kazuko Hirabayshi studio.
 He launched his own "nomadic company", based on changing projects while learning the craft of choreography and asserting his first aesthetic choices.
-From 1980 until 1990, Naharin was invited create for different companies, including Batsheva, the Kibbutz to Company, Nederlands Contemporary Dance and Dans Theater.
+From 1980 until 1990, Naharin was invited to create for different companies, including Batsheva, the Kibbutz Contemporary Dance Company, and Nederlands Dans Theater.
 Simultaneously, he regularly worked in New York with group of dancers on different projects with his first wife, major inspiration and intimate collaborator, Mari Kajiwara, up to her death of cancer in 2001.